Civil Rights Lawyer in Las Vegas

 Have you been victimized by the actions of a county or city official or had your Constitutional rights violated by a local ordinance or policy?
-Did you know that under federal law, 42 U.S.C. § 1983, known more commonly as “Section 1983,” you can sue for monetary damages for the violation of your Constitutional rights?
+Did you know that under federal law, specifically 42 U.S.C. § 1983, known more commonly as “Section 1983,” you can sue for monetary damages for the violation of your Constitutional rights?
+If you’re searching for a civil rights lawyer in Las Vegas, you’ve come to the right place.

-Our civil rights attorneys can evaluate your situation and advise you of all your options.
-Call our office today at (702) 366-1888 or via our online form to schedule a free, no-risk consultation.
+At Paul Padda Law, our civil rights attorneys can evaluate your situation and advise you of all your options.
+Finding a civil rights lawyer in Las Vegas is not easy because few lawyers have the knowledge and skill to handle these types of cases, most of which require litigation in federal courts.
+However, at Paul Padda Law, our founder, Paul Padda, is a former federal prosecutor with extensive knowledge about Constitutional litigation.
+Call our office today at (702) 707-7000 or via our online form to schedule a free, no-risk consultation.

 Specifically, the law provides that “Every person who under color of any statute, ordinance, regulation, custom, or usage of any State . . . subjects . . . any citizen of the United States or other person within the jurisdiction thereof to the deprivation of any rights, privileges, or immunities secured by the Constitution and laws, shall be liable to the party injured.”